Building a business around the Amazon Buy Box is a road to ruin. Here’s why FBA sellers should stop trying to win the Amazon Buy Box.

 The Buy Box is the prom date we all want, but it only goes to one “lucky winner” (at a time).
 It doesn’t mean you don’t go to the prom, you just work with the options you have.

 If everyone jumped ship from Amazon because they didn’t have the Buy Box, no one would sell on Amazon.
 Because no one gets the Buy Box all of the time.
 And no one can control when they do.
-It just makes no sense.
+So chasing the Amazon Buy Box makes no sense.

 - Emotional turmoil whenever another “less worthy” seller get the Buy Box.